Fort Vancouver: Description

 An employee of the HBC, wrote a general description of Fort Vancouver and its structural composition as it was in 1843:

-The fort is in the shape of a parallelogram, about 250 yards long, by 150 broad; enclose by a sort of wooden wall, made of pickets, or large beams firmly fixed in the ground, and closely fitted together, twenty feet high, and strong secured on the inside by buttressess.
+The fort is in the shape of a parallelogram, about 250 yards long, by 150 broad; enclosed by a sort of wooden wall, made of pickets, or large beams firmly fixed in the ground, and closely fitted together, twenty feet high, and strongly secured on the inside by buttresses.
 At each angle there is a bastion, mounting two twelve pounders, and in the centre there some eighteen pounders; ... these cannon have become useless.
 The area within is divided into two courts, around which are arranged about forty neat, strong wooden buildings, one story high, designed for various purposes...

 The fort was substantial.
 The palisades that protected it were 750 ft long, 450 ft wide and about 20 ft high.
 Inside, there were 24 buildings, including housing, warehouses, a school, a library, a pharmacy, a chapel, a blacksmith, plus a large manufacturing facility.
 The Chief Factor's residence in the center of Fort Vancouver was two stories tall.
 Inside was a dining hall where company clerks, traders, physicians, and others of the gentleman class would dine with the supervising Chief Factor.
 In general, the entirety of the Chief Factor's House and its meals were typically barred for general laborers and fur trappers.
-After dinner the majority of these gentlemen would relocate to the "Bachelor's Hall" to "amuse themselves as they please, either in smoking, reading, or telling and listening to stories of their own and others' curious adventures."
+After dinner the majority of these gentlemen would relocate to the "Bachelor's Hall" to "amuse themselves as they please, either in smoking, reading, or telling and listening to stories of their own and others' curious adventures".
 As Dunn recalled;

 The smoking room ... presents the appearance of an armory and a museum.
 All sorts of weapons, and dresses, and curiosities of civilized and savage life, and of the various implements for the prosecution of the [fur] trade, may be seen there.

 Outside the ramparts there was additional housing, as well as fields, gardens, fruit orchards, a shipyard, a distillery, a tannery, a sawmill, and a dairy.
 By 1843, situated roughly 600 yards outside Fort Vancouver were about sixty wooden houses.
 This small settlement was inhabited by fur trappers, machinists and other laborers of the fort.
 There they resided with their Indigenous or Métis wives and families.
 The dwellings were organized into orderly rows.
 The settlement was commonly referred to as Kanaka Village because of the many Hawaiians in company employ who lived there.
-In fact, it has been suggested that the Fort had the "largest single group of Hawaiians ever to congregate outside their home islands."
+In fact, it has been suggested that the Fort had the "largest single group of Hawaiians ever to congregate outside their home islands".